hferentschik/cheatsheets/tools/gcloud.md

 > cloudshell env build-local

 # To use image temporarily for current session
-> cloudshell env push
+> cloudshell env run

 # To push to GCloud repo
 > cloudshell env push

+# Update image
+> cloudshell env update-default-image --image gcr.io/<project-id>/jx-cloud-shell:latest
 ```

-Once the image is pushed, you can select it when you edit the Cloud Shell Environment.
+You will need to restart the VM for changes to apply.